Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 			-- no need to fix
 		-- Chapter
 			-- finished
-			-- should test this part after step over
 		-- Step
-	121. When delete sorting cell should delete the first row instead -- finished
-	122. BUG: Sorting function when delete row is broken -- finished
-	123. BUG: idWrite is malfunctioned
+	125. Replace Array.prototype as formCount
 		-- finished
-	124. BUG: Insert step at the last step is broken
+	126. BUG:Delete chapter is not working
 		-- finished
-	125. Replace Array.prototype as formCount
-		-- processing
 ---
 	## 2023.11.09		version 0.6.1 -- SOP-build
 	-- Rewrite function